Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP THREE: In a large bowl, combine flour, sugar, baking powder, pumpkin pie spice, and salt.
 Set flour mixture aside.

-STEP, FOUR: In a separate large mixing bowl, stir together the remaining ingredients (buttermilk, pumpkin puree, vanilla, egg, and butter).
+STEP FOUR: In a separate large mixing bowl, stir together the remaining ingredients (buttermilk, pumpkin puree, vanilla, egg, and butter).

 buttermilk, pumpkin puree, vanilla, egg and butter stirred together

-STEP FIVE: Stir the wet ingredients into dry ingredients.
+STEP FIVE: Stir the wet ingredients into the dry ingredients.
 Stir just until well mixed.
 The batter will be thick.

 wet ingredients stirred into dry ingredients